dhthwy/r/README.md

 I'm unable to organize...
 If I can't do it for myself, forget organized thinking anywhere else.

+Coding?
+LOL.
+No one wants retard work.
+And AI has changed it completely.
+More AI, less jobs for people.

+Fine.
+There must be something else right?
+Except unable to organize.

 Like I said.
 BRAIN DAMAGE.

 When you thought you finally found a friend all your life then realized, after many years, it was a farce.